denisyarats/pytorch_sac_ae/README.md

-# SAC+AE implementaiton in PyTorch
+# SAC+AE implementation in PyTorch

 This is PyTorch implementation of SAC+AE from